fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 How should we now use these types in our components?

-If we try to acess the objects in the array _courseParts: CoursePart[]_ we notice that it is possibly to only access the attributes that are common to all the types in the union:
+If we try to acess the objects in the array _courseParts: CoursePart[]_ we notice that it is possible to only access the attributes that are common to all the types in the union:

 ![](../../images/9/65new.png)